How to Write a Book About Yourself: A Step-By-Step Guide

 Gathering New Information

 Sometimes recalling past details accurately requires additional research.
 Interview friends, family members or colleagues who played a role during significant periods of your life to capture different perspectives on the same events.
 Record these sessions if possible; this ensures you accurately transcribe their words when drafting your book.
+You may be surprised, others often remember details about your own life that you've forgotten or never noticed.

 Writing Your Book